 In 2003, K-State was awarded a $3.5 million NSF ADVANCE Institutional Transformation grant to improve the recruitment, retention, and success of women faculty members in the sciences and engineering.
 I was co-Principal Investigator on this project and a member of the project Executive Committee.
 ADVANCE is now part of the KAWSE program.
 ADVANCE homepage

 In 2011, K-State combined the Women in Engineering and Science Program (serving middle and high school girls and university women) and the ADVANCE Program (dedicated to supporting women faculty in the sciences and engineering) into one new office reporting to the Senior Vice Provost called the K-State Office of Advancement of Women in Science and Engineering (KAWSE).
-I am a member of the KAWSE Steering Committee.
+I am a member of the KAWSE Executive and Steering Committees.

 The Collaborative for Outreach, Recruitment, and Education in STEM (CORES) was created in 2006 to bring together programs with the common goal of increasing participation in STEM disciplines by women and individuals from groups historically underrepresented in these fields.
 CORES homepage

 These projects, created in 2008 in collaboration with Dr. Lisa C. Freeman, now of Northern Illinois University, are intended to create a pipeline to recruit students, particularly those from underrepresented minority groups, into public health careers as broadly defined and to promote knowledge of the One Health concept from K-12 through undergraduate and graduate education, as well as among the public health workforce.
 One Health Kansas homepage

 Pathways to STEM: Kansas LSAMP